CPR number and health insurance

 Emergency doctor (when your own doctor is closed)

-You can call the emergency doctor on phone number 1813.
+You can call the emergency doctor on phone number 1813 if you live in the Capital Region of Denmark.
 The phone line is open 24-hours.

 With one of the world's lowest crime rates, Denmark is a very safe choice for international students.